auth0/docs/articles/api-auth/grant/authorization-code.md

 ---
 description: Describes how to call APIs from regular web apps using the Authentication Code Grant.
+tags:
+  - authentication-code
+  - api-authorization
 ---
 # Calling APIs from Server-side Web Apps